TUD-STKS/VocalTractLab-dev/README.md

 ### Build VocalTractLab using Visual Studio (Windows)
 Alternatively to CMake (see above), you can build VocalTractLab on Windows using the provided Visual Studio solution `VocalTractLab2.sln` in the directory `build/msw`.
 Simply open it with Visual Studio 2019 or above and build all projects.

+## Running VocalTractLab
+After building the program, the executable file can be found in `bin/Release/`.
+Before running it, you may want to copy the speaker file `JD3.speaker` from the folder `resources/` to the same folder as the executable.
+Otherwise you will have to load it at runtime.

+## Getting started
+Check out the official [manual](https://www.vocaltractlab.de/download-vocaltractlab/VTL2.3-manual.pdf) for detailed instructions and examples.
+Note that the manual is only updated with official releases, so not everything may still apply to most recent dev release from this repository.

+You can also find some example gestural scores and segment sequence files in the folder `examples/`.

 ## Troubleshooting
 If you run into any problems in the build process, make sure all the dependencies are correctly installed.
 If you still run into any trouble, feel free to open an issue.